 It’s host – Grundarfjörður is a tidy, friendly town with a mixture of good & bad facilities in terms of accommodation and food, but for me the draw is the steeple shaped mountain (Kirkjufell) that sits just west of the harbour.

-It is a prime location on the Snæfellsnes Tour!
+It is a prime location on the Snæfellsnes Peninsula tour!

 Kirkjufell is a 463 meter high mountain that has claimed the lives of a few mountaineers.
 From the right angle the mountain resembles a church steeple… or a Witches Hat.
 The best angle is close to Kirkjufellsfoss waterfall.
 This is why the combination has been so successful.